Top 5 Things To Consider When Choosing a Nail Course

 A lot of people make the mistake of looking at a) price and b) free stuff without looking at the one thing they’re actually there for – the training!

 The quality of Non-NZQA Courses varies greatly in New Zealand.
 I’ve seen claims that you can work from home after just a 3-hour afternoon workshop, which is, in my opinion, irresponsible and unsafe.

-At the other end of the scale, our Foundation Certificate in Nail Technology is the longest non-NZQA Course I know of at 81 hours.
-PLUS you can repeat classes for free for a year.
+At the other end of the scale, our Foundation Certificate in Nail Technology is the longest non-NZQA Course I know of, with 130 hours of pre-recorded demos and 60 hours of live mentoring.

 When it comes to value for money, the cost per hour of training is important too.
 Deduct the kit value (if included) from the total cost of the course and divide what’s left by the number of hours of training you get.
-Hourly rates seem to vary from $30-50 (Ours is $26.90 for online or $37.02 for in-person) so shop around.
+Hourly rates seem to vary from $30-50 (Ours is $25.99) so shop around.
 Imagine comparing $1000 for 5 hours of training and $2000 for 30 hours training – the lower total isn’t always the best value.

 Ultimately what’s right is a course that is comprehensive, safe, and fits your budget.
 This is just food for thought.

 We all like free stuff.
 I have 100% booked tickets to a movie I didn’t have any interest in because there was a goody bag and free wine.

 The answer is – sometimes.
 Just double-check whether you are expected to use your own product during class and really look at the list to see whether you understand what you’re buying.

 A lot of courses give you a kit but then expect you to use it in class so by the end of the course you don’t actually have much to take home.
 A lot of courses will load you up with one of EVERYTHING they sell even though you may not end up offering every service you learn – which often means you have spare product to sell off secondhand in a years time when you’ve still never used it.